Summary

 Resolution

-In this scenario, you shouldn’t save any pay details during the periods of maternity leave.
-This is because your company is not making any payment to the employee.
-In your pay run, for the relevant employee, tick the
+In this scenario, don’t save any pay details during the periods of maternity leave.
+This is because your company isn’t making any payment to the employee.
+In your pay run, for the relevant employee, tick the Do Not Pay option until they return to work.

 You receive notification from Revenue of these reduced credits through an RPN certificate.
 If you use Revenue Online Service (ROS), you can download the RPN file from their website.